Bankruptcy: Chapters 7 and 13

 Please download and complete the New Client Info Sheet in preparation for your upcoming meeting with Attorney Demczyk.
 Please bring the completed form along with your tax returns and pay stubs for the previous 12 months.

 Bankruptcy is a debtor’s form of protection against creditors.
 If you are thinking of filing bankruptcy, we know that you are going through a difficult time in your life.
-We understand the hardship that you are going through and we at McNamara, Demczyk Co., LPA aim to take you through the bankruptcy process as compassionately, effectively, and painlessly as possible.
+We understand the hardship that you are going through and we at McNamara, Attorneys at Law take you through the bankruptcy process as compassionately, effectively and painlessly as possible.

 Attorney Michael Demczyk will meet with you at our offices to discuss your financial situation and explain your possible options.
 Some clients will be more suited for a Chapter 7 Bankruptcy, others Chapter 13, and some may be better off not filing bankruptcy at all.

 Attorney Demczyk will advise against filing bankruptcy if bankruptcy is not in your best interest.
-Attorney Demczyk will handle every aspect of your bankruptcy case.
-He handles the initial meeting with you.
-He attends Debtor’s Exams with you or on your behalf.
-He is available to answer your questions regarding your bankruptcy case.
+He handles the initial meeting with you and will take care of every aspect of your bankruptcy case.
+He attends Debtor’s Exams with you, and he is available to answer all of your questions.
 Attorney Demczyk will be your advocate and will handle your bankruptcy case with the utmost confidence and ability.

 Chapter 7 Bankruptcy